ktgw0316/LightZone/linux/BUILD-Linux.md

 ## Miscellaneous
 ### If you prefer Oracle Java to OpenJDK
-You can use _Oracle Java JRE version 6, 7, 8 or 9_ instead of openjdk-7-jdk.
+You can use _Oracle Java JRE version 8 or later_ instead of openjdk-8-jdk.

 Easiest way to setup one of these on Ubuntu is, for example: